 Choices and more choices.
 For some people, it’s a fun opportunity; for others, a stressful chore.
 Given the cost of remodeling, whatever you choose — whether it’s appliances, cabinet color, floor style or countertop — you’ll have to live with it for a long time, unless you are planning to move soon.
 So it’s best to have a pretty good idea of what you want (or at least, think you want) before you begin.
-Here are 10 core decisions Manor House suggests you should think through in advance when planning to remodel your kitchen:
+Here are 10 core decisions Manor House Studio suggests you should think through in before you plan your kitchen remodel.

 Will you work within your kitchen’s current dimensions, or do you want the room to be bigger?
 In which direction do you want to expand, and what are the ramifications for the rest of the house?
 Are you removing a structural bearing wall?

 Manor House Studio designers use cabinets that are custom made to our orders, albeit, some options are already decided when you select which brand of cabinet.
 Wood species, finish (stains or paints) and glaze type options, door styles, cabinet construction, and hardware — all these decisions and more will need to be made.
 Manor House Studio is the sole representative of Wood-Mode and Brookhaven fine cabinetry for the 5 county area of central Pennsylvania but can provide designs using cabinets custom-made by other workshops to suit needs of customers.

 3. Layout (Configuration)

 For base cabinets, you can do doors and adjustable shelves (pullout or stationary), or you can go with deep drawers.
 You probably want some of each, but how many and where?
 Will you have any pantries?
 How many and what size?
 Any pullout cutting boards?
 And how do you want to handle those pesky corners?